Anxiety Disorders Diagnosis and Treatment

 How Common Are Anxiety Disorders?

-Anxiety disorders are common in the United States of America, with over 19.1% of adults with the condition.
-Based on the population of the US, that accounts for 40 million adults in the country.2
+Anxiety disorders are common in the United States, with over 19.1% of adults with the condition.
+Based on the population of the U.S., that accounts for 40 million adults in the country.2

 Approximately 7% of children between the ages of three to seventeen experience anxiety-related conditions every year.
 Most children develop symptoms before reaching their late teenage years or twenty-one.